 The commonly used PCR based approaches suffer from pronounced bias.
 Sequence divergence in priming sites or copy number variation of the target genes can lead to flawed abundance estimates (Clarke et al. 2014; Deagle et al. 2014).
-A short stretch of the mitochondrial Cytochrome Oxidase Subunit I (COI) gene is commonly used as barcoding marker in animals (Hebert et al. 2003 & 2004; Folmer et al. 1994).
+A short stretch of the mitochondrial Cytochrome Oxidase Subunit I (COI) gene is commonly used as a barcoding marker in animals (Hebert et al. 2003 & 2004; Folmer et al. 1994).
 While the high variability of COI makes it an ideal choice to identify species or even intraspecific variation, this variation will also amplify priming bias.
 Hence other markers, with more conserved priming sites have been suggested as potential substitute for COI, and might be more suitable for quantitative community analysis (Drummond et al. 2015; Clarke et al. 2014; Deagle et al. 2014; Elbrecht et al. 2016).
 Such novel markers however, are usually less variable (Tang et al. 2012) and no well-developed reference databases are available for them to identify sequences (Ratnasingham & Hebert, 2007).
 Another solution is found by using degenerate COI primers, which mitigate PCR bias and allow an amplification of a broader taxonomic range (Yu et al, 2012).
 PCR free approaches have also been suggested.
-The direct sequencing of genomic DNA and analysis of the recovered barcode sequences, is assumed to provide more accurate predictions of abundance in communities (Crampton-Platt et al. 2016; Gomez-Rodriguez et al. 2015; Zhou et al. 2013).
+The direct sequencing of genomic DNA and analysis of the recovered barcode sequences is assumed to provide more accurate predictions of abundance in communities (Crampton-Platt et al. 2016; Gomez-Rodriguez et al. 2015; Zhou et al. 2013).
 However, PCR free methods come with a considerable increase in workload and processing cost, e.g. for enrichment and library preparation.
 And while they mitigate priming bias, they will also be sensitive to copy number variation of the target locus.
 As PCR exponentially amplifies DNA templates, priming bias should significantly increase with the number of PCR cycles.
 A low number of PCR cycles should thus mitigate problems with bias and allow for a more accurate correlation of input DNA and recovered reads.
 Copy number variation instead should be unaffected by cycle number and pose a constant problem to the study of abundance.

 Even though PCR bias is a problem in quantitative community analyses, PCR has proven as highly predictable and accurate, as evident by applications like quantitative PCR (Heid et al. 1996).
 Assuming that the PCR for a taxon in a community sample is not affected by other taxa in the extraction, the proportion of input DNA should be tightly correlated to the proportion of recovered reads for that taxon.
 PCR priming bias or copy number variation should merely affect the slope of the correlation.
 If this slope for taxa in a community is known, it might be possible to accurately predict their relative abundance by using correction factors (Thomas et al. 2015; Angly et al. 2014; Collembola paper).
 As PCR bias is induced by sequence divergence, it should also be similar in closely related taxonomic groups, as has been shown in bacteria (Angly et al. 2014; Kembel et al. 2012).
 Hence, similar correction factors could possibly be derived for closely related taxa allowing for community level abundance estimates, without deriving correction factors for each taxon.